Coffeelot/cw-raidjob/README.md

 COMING SOON

 # Job Creation 🔧
+All you need to do to add more jobs is to add new Job objects (with all the required things) in the config.lua file.
+We included several examples showcasing a variety of functionality.
+Don't forget to add the job object into the *Config.Jobs* object at the bottom of the file!
 ## Job object (see MethJob for example)
 **JobName**: Variable identifier for the job.
 Needs to be unique\
 **Boss**: Object that contains info about the quest giving NPC\